 Once Fido feels entitled to the table scraps treatment, then you have a bad feeding habit to break.
 This is why a policy to moderation is so important when it comes to sharing table scraps with your dog.

 We cannot stress enough how important it is not to reinforce negative behavior.
 Unless you want your dog constantly begging while you’re eating, it’s essential to teach them to leave you alone during dinner time.

 The more you give your dog, the more finicky they may get with their regular food.
 This is why some owners view sharing of table scraps negatively.
 It possible your dog will start turning their nose up at their usual chow which is a problem.

 Conclusion on Table Scraps

-Providing table scraps is something of a conundrum for dog lovers.
-Obviously you want to withhold foods that can be harmful to your best friend, but limiting the frequency of this common feeding practice should also be considered in order to avoid future begging.
-So, you can share certain table scraps with your dog but do so in moderation.
-Lean meats as well as certain fruits and veggies are suitable types of tables scraps that can be of benefit for your beloved dog.
+Table scraps are a conundrum for dog lovers.
+Limit the frequency of this common feeding practice in order to avoid future begging.
+You can share certain table scraps with your dog but do so in moderation.
+Lean meats as well as certain fruits and veggies are suitable tables scraps that can be of benefit to dogs.